You arrive at the airport, check in on time, and head to your gate—only to be told there’s no seat available on your flight.

 Voluntary Bumping

-- You agree to give up your seat
+- You agree to give up your seat.

-- Terms are negotiated at the gate
+- Terms are negotiated at the gate.

-- You’re rebooked on a later flight
+- You are usually rebooked on a later flight.

 Involuntary Denied Boarding